-Our empirical estimation in Section 4.3 has shown that the reform resulted in a 13% increase of the selection rate (controlling for aggregate market tightness).
-We therefore target the same increase of the average selection rate in the quantitative model, while keeping equilibrium effects switched off (i.e. a constant contact rate).
+Our empirical estimation in Section 4.3 has shown that the reform resulted in a 12% increase in the selection rate (controlling for business cycle effects).
+We, therefore, target the same increase of the average selection rate in the quantitative model, while keeping equilibrium effects switched off (i.e. a constant contact rate).

 For this purpose, we require a decline of unemployment benefits for long-term unemployed of 11%.
-Under collective bargaining the required drop is 23% (see Appendix C.1).
+Under collective bargaining the required drop is 23% (see Appendix C.2).
 For a given drop of workers' reservation wages initiated by the fall of the replacement rate, firms are willing to extend hiring by more when wages are bargained individually.
 The reason is that part of the increase in training costs for the marginal worker is directly offset by her wage.
 Conversely, if wages are bargained collectively, the increase in training costs for the marginal worker is only indirectly reflected in her wage, i.e. through its effect on average training costs.
-We therefore require a larger fall of the replacement rate to achieve the same response of the selection rate under collective bargaining.
+We, therefore, require a larger fall of the replacement rate to achieve the same response of the selection rate under collective bargaining.
 Nonetheless, both values are within the range used by Launov and Wälde (2013), Krause and Uhlig (2012), and Krebs and Scheffel (2013).
-Apart from the size of the replacement rate change, our results under collective bargaining are virtually unchanged (see Appendix C.1).
+Apart from the size of the replacement rate change, our results under collective bargaining are virtually unchanged (see Appendix C.2).

 These results stress another important aspect of our evaluation strategy.
 By directly targeting the empirical increase of the selection rate (i.e. the partial effect), our results for the effects of the Hartz IV reform on the job-finding rate are robust to a number of modelling choices.
 This does not only apply to the wage bargaining regime.
-In a recent paper, Hartung et al. (2018) argue that separation rates declined sharply as a result of the
+In a recent paper, Hartung et al. (2018) argue that separation rates declined sharply as a result of the Hartz IV reform which contributed to the decline of the unemployment rate.
+If separation rates indeed fell due to the reform, this would further boost the response of the selection rate in our model because longer employment spells increase the present value.
+Given that the empirical target for the increase of the selection rate is unchanged, we would require a lower drop of the replacement rate in this scenario.
+Overall, adding a separation channel to our model would, of course, further increase the effects on the unemployment rate.